alexsmaldone/consumer-rewards-api/README.md

-# Consumer Rewards Points for Purchases API Design
+# Rewards Points for Consumer Transactions API Design
 A REST API designed to receive HTTP requests and return responses based on a user's transactions, reward points balance, and reward points spend.

 ## Overview